openfl/www.openfl.org/learn/docs/command-line-tools/project-files/xml-format.md

 For Android, the alias will be set to the file name of your certificate by default, without the extension.
 If the alias name is different, you can use the alias attribute.

 If you have set the password attribute, the alias_password attribute will default to the same value.
 Otherwise you can add an alias-password attribute to specify a different value.

-BlackBerry does not use the `alias` or `alias-password` attributes.

     <certificate path="to/certificate.crt" password="1234" alias="my-alias" alias-password="4321" />